perses/perses/docs/datasource.md

 ### Reason why we don't provide a single object containing a list of datasource

-We are wishing to provide a REST API that exposes a way to manage the datasource per project and globally.
+We are wishing to provide a REST API that exposes a way to manage the datasources per project and globally.
 When we talk about REST API, it means for every resource provided it comes with the same (at least) 5 different endpoints:

-* `GET /<plural resource like dashboardS>` : to be used to return a list of the resource
+* `GET /<plural resource like dashboardS>` : to be used to return a list of this resource
 * `GET /<plural resource>/<resource_name>` : to be used to return a unique resource
 * `POST /<plural resource>` : to be used to create a new resource
 * `PUT /<plural resource>/<resource_name>` : to be used to update a resource